second-state/smart-contract-search-engine/README.md

 # 100% Ethereum compatible
 If you would like to set up a smart contract search engine one or more of your contracts on Ethereum, Ethereum Classic or CyberMiles get in touch.

-## Frontend Demonstration

-The smart contract search engine powers applications such as the [FairPlay DApp](https://www.fairplaydapp.com/)

 ---

+## Easy to use API
+You can now access all of the data within the smart contract search engine via [a handy API called es-ss.js](https://www.npmjs.com/package/es-ss.js).
+This allows your DApp to query all information simply by writing a little Javascript or Node.js code.

 ### General search